aralleus/pytycoon/README.md

 ### PyTycoon

 **Your goal is to manage your factory.
 Project is indevelopment and many things aren't done.**
+**Before starting main.py, make sure you have all libraries installed.**

 ### ***Python modules used:***
   - rich